 Her 2016 project, "See Memory", is a film made out of 10,000 painting stills.
-It was an official selection of the American Psychological Association Film Festival, the Imagine Science Film Festival, the Viten Film Festival (Norway), the BLOW-UP Chicago International Art House Film Festival and the Mykonos Biennale.
-It has also been screened at Columbia University, Sarah Lawrence College (as part of Brain Awareness week), the Edward Hopper House and with live musical performance at Joe’s Pub at the Public
+It was an official selection of the American Psychological Association Film Festival, the Imagine Science Film Festival, the Viten Film Festival (Norway), the BLOW-UP Chicago International Art House Film Festival and the Awareness Film Festival and continues to screen in festivals worldwide.
+It has also been screened at Columbia University, Sarah Lawrence College, the Edward Hopper House and with live musical performance at Joe’s Pub at the Public

-An excerpt entitled "Flowers Grow" is currently installed at the MGM National Harbor in Washington, D.C (April - August 2017) and on a 4-Channel installation at 4Gallery in Pioneer Square, Seattle.
+An excerpt entitled "Flowers Grow" is currently installed at the MGM National Harbor in Washington, D.C (April - August 2017) and the full length film with no narration is installed on a 4-Channel installation at 4Gallery in Pioneer Square, Seattle.
 It has been installed on a 24 hour loop on the University of Mary Washington's Media Wall (November 1 - 31, 2016).
-Recent exhibitions include a solo exhibition of paintings at The Edward Hopper House, and her work was recently shown at Marymount California University’s Arts & Media Division (June 2016) .
+Recent exhibitions include a solo exhibition of paintings at The Edward Hopper House and her work was recently shown at Marymount California University’s Arts & Media Division.

 After earning her BA from Tufts University in Psychology and Political Science, Silvera received her MFA at the New York Academy of Art.
 She received a grant from the Newington Cropsey Foundation to create an outdoor sculpture for Vanderbilt University’s campus, where the piece entitled "The Fault" is permanently installed.